Mangere

 Volcanic Terrain Capability

-We have the equipment and experience to excavate in Mangere's volcanic geology, from basalt rock near Mangere Mountain to the ash and scoria deposits across the wider suburb.
-Our methods account for the variable ground conditions created by volcanic activity.
+We have the gear and the experience to excavate through Mangere's volcanic geology, from basalt rock near Mangere Mountain to the ash and scoria spread across the wider suburb.
+Variable ground conditions from volcanic activity are the norm here, not the exception, and we account for that in how we price and plan work.

 Coastal-Zone Drainage Design

-Mangere's harbour-front position requires drainage systems designed for both rainfall and tidal influence.
-We design stormwater networks that function effectively in flat, coastal terrain with elevated water tables and potential harbour-influenced flooding during extreme events.
+You can't design Mangere drainage the same way you'd design it in a hill suburb with natural fall.
+Harbour-front position means accounting for both rainfall and tidal influence.
+We design stormwater networks that actually function in flat, coastal terrain with elevated water tables and harbour-influenced flooding during extreme events.

 Housing Renewal Experience